aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Permissions: Service-managed Permissions
     - Template: "lz-delegate-security-services.yaml"
     - StackSetName: lz-delegate-security-services
-    - Parameters: Set the AdminAccountId parameter to the AWS Control Tower audit account.
+    - Parameters: Set the DelegatedSecurityAdminAccount parameter to the AWS Control Tower audit account.
+    - Execution configuration: "Inactive"
+    - Add stacks to stack set: "Deploy new stacks"
-    - Set Deployment Options : Deploy Stacks to account, account number is the management account id.
+    - Set Deployment Targets: Deploy to organizational units (OUs), specify the root OU-ID.
+Set Account filter to "Intersection", and account number is the management account id.
     - Specify Regions: ap-southeast-5, us-east-1

 7. Enable Resource Control Policies.
-Go to AWS Organizations --> Policies, and enable "Resource Control Policies"
+Go to AWS Organizations --> Policies, and enable "Resource Control Policies".

+8. Enable Declarative Policies for EC2.
+Go to AWS Organizations --> Policies, and enable "eclarative Policies for EC2".

-8. Configure AWS Organization Service Control Policies (SCPs) with baseline, data-protection guardrails, approved services guardrails and Resource Control Policies (RCPs).
-Ensure that Resource Control Policies is enabled at AWS Organization in management account before deploying RCPs..(Refer Step 10)
+9. Configure AWS Organization Service Control Policies (SCPs) with baseline, data-protection guardrails, approved services guardrails and Resource Control Policies (RCPs).
+Ensure that Resource Control Policies is enabled at AWS Organization in management account before deploying RCPs.
+(Refer to previous steps)
     - Deployment Region: Malaysia ap-southeast-5
     - CloudFormation script: "lz-organization-guardrails.yaml"
     - StackName: "lz-organization-guardrails"
     Specify the parameters:
         - **S3BucketName**: Your S3 bucket name.
 Name of the bucket created in the pre-requisites where the cloudformation templates are uploaded.
         - **S3KeyPrefix**: Leave empty if templates are in the root of the bucket, or specify a prefix if templates are in a folder
-        - **BaselineGuardrailPolicyName**: Name for the baseline guardrail policy (e.g., `my-lza-guardrail`)
+        - **BaselineGuardrailPolicyName**: Name for the baseline guardrail policy (e.g., `my-slz-guardrail`)
         - **BaselineGuardrailPolicyDescription**: Description for the baseline guardrail policy
-        - **ApprovedServicesPolicyName**: Name for the approved services policy (e.g., `my-lza-approved-services`)
+        - **ApprovedServicesPolicyName**: Name for the approved services policy (e.g., `my-slz-approved-services`)
         - **ApprovedServicesPolicyDescription**: Description for the approved services policy
-        - **BaselineResourceGuardrailPolicyName**: Name for the resource guardrail policy (e.g., `my-lza-resource-guardrail`)
+        - **BaselineResourceGuardrailPolicyName**: Name for the resource guardrail policy (e.g., `my-slz-resource-guardrail`)
         - **BaselineResourceGuardrailPolicyDescription**: Description for the resource guardrail policy
         - **TargetOrganizationalUnitIds**: Comma-separated list of OU IDs to attach the policies to (e.g., `ou-abcd-1example,ou-efgh-2example`)
         - **TargetRootOrgIdforEC2Settings**: root organization ID (e.g., `r-abcd`)